 Senior Scam StopperSM events are the most popular and frequently held, with CSLB participating in 184 seminars during the reporting period.
 The number of seminars dramatically decreased during the pandemic and the majority of seminars were held virtually.
-In FY 2022/23, more Senior Scam StopperSM seminars were being held with only a small portion still being held virtually.
+In 2022-23, more Senior Scam StopperSM seminars are being held with only a small portion still being held virtually.